For most RVers, this is the time of year to lay up the rig for the winter season.

 This is one area where it pays to play RV winterizing defense.
 If snow and ice are heavy in your region, consider placing a wood shield over the roof skylights and refrigerator roof vent.

-Both of those are vulnerable to crushing if snow and ice builds up on them and then goes through repeated freeze and thaw cycles.
+Both of those are vulnerable to crushing if snow and ice build up on them and then goes through repeated freeze and thaw cycles.

 You can make a simple shield with some scrap 2×4 lumber to make a rectangle and cover it with a piece of plywood or sheet metal.
 Set the covered box over the skylight or vent so that it carries the snow load.